-Well, the truth is that it’s one of those ‘how long is a piece of string?’ questions.
+Working out how much life insurance you need is one of those ‘how long is a piece of string?’ questions.
 How much life insurance you need depends largely on your financial circumstances but also, in part, on your own view of what is adequate.
-Also there are a number of different types of life insurance policies to suit specific needs, be it a requirement for a lump sum payment on death or a regular income stream.
+Also, there are a number of different types of life insurance policies to suit specific needs, be it a requirement for a lump sum payment on death or a regular income stream.

-There can be a number of reasons why people require life assurance but generally most of these fall into one of the following categories:
+There can be a number of reasons why people require life cover but generally most of these fall into one of the following categories:

-- To clear a mortgage, or other debts or pay funeral expenses
+- To clear a mortgage or other debts

 - To pay a potential Inheritance Tax (IHT) bill payable on your estate, so ensuring that your dependents receive more of your assets

-- To provide an income or capital sum for your dependents in the event of your death
+- To provide an income or capital sum for your dependents to live on in the event of your death

 To keep things simple I’m only going to look at the above scenarios.
-Obviously I don't know your full financial circumstances but a good starting point is to make sure your mortgage is paid off in the event of your death.
-That way your wife and children won't face losing the roof over their heads.
+A good starting point is to make sure your mortgage is paid off in the event of your death.
+That way your partner and dependents won't face losing the roof over their heads.

 However, if the mortgage is a repayment mortgage then you might want to consider a decreasing term assurance policy (another term for a decreasing life insurance policy).
-With this type of policy the sum assured reduces as time goes by at a pre-agreed rate.
-The idea is that as you repay your mortgage and the outstanding balance falls then the level of life cover required to clear it also falls.
-A decreasing term assurance policy can be put in place so the amount of life cover falls alongside your outstanding mortgage balance.
+With this type of policy, the sum assured reduces as time goes by at a pre-agreed rate.
+The idea is that as you repay your mortgage and the outstanding balance falls and the level of life cover required to clear it also falls.
 That way you are not paying for life insurance you don't need.
-For example after 15 years you don't need £250,000 of life cover to clear your mortgage.

 Because of this tapering effect, decreasing term assurance policies are cheaper than level term assurance policies.